magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-3.md

 <!--- MC-40502-->

-*  The customer grid filter now uses a correct website option for a restricted user if this data was previously cached.
+*  The customer grid filter now uses a correct website option for a restricted user if the data was previously cached.
 Previously, the customer grid filter retrieved website parameters from cache and included incorrect data for restricted users.

 <!--- MC-39189-->

-*  Magento no longer throws an exception on the Admin Customers page when one website is deleted in a multiple website deployment.
+*  Magento no longer throws an exception on the Admin Customers page when one website is deleted in a multi-website deployment.
 Previously, when an administrator tried to access the comprehensive customers list, Magento did not display all customers and displayed this error: `The website with id 2 that was requested wasn't found.
 Verify the website and try again`.

 <!--- MC-38913-->